JiscSD/rdss-preservica-adaptor/README.md

 Python3.6.
 Uses the [AWS Kinesis Client Python Library](https://github.com/awslabs/amazon-kinesis-client-python).

 #### Flow
-1. Listens for create messages from the `shared_services_input_$ENVIRONMENT` kinesis stream using the [Java KCL daemon](https://github.com/awslabs/amazon-kinesis-client)
+1. Listens for create messages from the `shared_services_output_$ENVIRONMENT` kinesis stream using the [Java KCL daemon](https://github.com/awslabs/amazon-kinesis-client)
 2. Downloads files referenced in payload message and generates a zip bundle
 3. Uploads the zip bundle to the appropriate bucket for the organisation which produced the files.
 A dictionary mapping organisation ID to to S3 bucket is present in the config file for each environment, see the [dev config](config/dev.py) for an example.